Game-Triggers/prototype/backend/src/scripts/README.md

 # Super Admin Creation Script

-This script allows you to create a super admin user for the Instreamly Clone platform.
+This script allows you to create a super admin user for the Gametriggers platform.

 ## Prerequisites